Section 1: Blizzards

 Theodore Roosevelt on Blizzards

 Long before he became president, Theodore Roosevelt, lived and worked on a cattle ranch in western North Dakota.
 He loved the land, the people, and the hard work of ranching.
 In the spring of 1887, like most other ranchers of the badlands, he found that most of his cattle had died in blizzards during the winter.
 In those days, cattle lived out on the range all winter long.
-No one brought hay to them and their were no shelters other than those the cattle could find in draws.
+No one brought them hay, and there were no shelters other than those the cattle could find in draws.

 Roosevelt often wrote about his experiences on his western North Dakota ranches.
 His articles on ranching were directed toward people who had never been to the West and who wanted to live the adventure without getting cold, wet, or tired.